BrahmG/Denoising_Autoencoder.ipynb/README.md

 # Denoising_Autoencoder.ipynb
 Auto Encoders for De-noising the data.
-Auto-encoders can also be used for Dimensionality Reduction. i.e, tranforming data from a higher dimension to a lower dimension
+Auto-encoders can also be used for Dimensionality Reduction. i.e, transforming data from a higher dimension to a lower dimension